gtxll8/Project-P4-Conference-Organization-App/README.md

 ## Task 1 : Add Session to a Conference

 This was implemented using an explicit property 'conference', in this case I found this way to be simpler and clearer.
 Session class has all the requirements : Session name, highlights, speaker, duration, typeOfSession, startDate and startTime ( 24H format ).
 I have used various method to fetch data from ndb, I have implemented a classmethod and also explicit code for queries in all the app's endpoints.
-Speaker has been implemented as a simple string.

     name            = ndb.StringProperty(required=True)
     speaker         = ndb.StringProperty()
     highlights      = ndb.StringProperty(repeated=True)
     duration        = ndb.IntegerProperty()
-    typeOfSession   = ndb.StringProperty(choices=['workshop', 'keynotes', 'breakout'])  # list with possible types of sessions startDate       = ndb.DateProperty()
+    typeOfSession   = ndb.StringProperty(choices=['workshop', 'keynotes', 'breakout'])
+    startDate       = ndb.DateProperty()
     startTime       = ndb.TimeProperty()
     conference      = ndb.KeyProperty(kind=r'Conference')

-For fields like name, speaker and highlights
+For fields like 'name', 'speaker' and 'highlights' I've used StringProperty() as it will be easier to store and process.
+I've chosen the 'name' field as required implicitly, we need at least a name for our speaker.
+Highlights chosen to be repeated can be useful to add more than one highlit to a session.
+For the 'duration' field have chose IntegerPropery() as a number representing minutes.
+Type of session has a pre configured list of choices, of course it could be also implemented as a class like in the case of TeeShirtSize.
+StartDate and StartTime as date and time properties esier to validate.
+I've added a KeyProperty kind 'Conference' for as a 'To Do' list, it could help build more complex queries only form the Session class itself.

+The 'get_session_by_conferencekey' was added to show the use of classmethods which can simplify queries sometime.

+   @classmethod
+    def get_session_by_conferencekey(cls, confwebsafekey):
+        return cls.query(cls.conference == confwebsafekey)

 ## Task 2 : Add Sessions to User Wishlist